 Circuitscape was written by Brad McRae, Viral Shah, and Tanmay Mohapatra.
 More details about the authors here.

 We are especially grateful to the Wilburforce Foundation for funding Circuitscape 4.0 and the original version of Circuitscape.
 The Cougar Fund also contributed to the original development.
-We also wish to thank the Washington Program of The Nature Conservancy and the National Center for Ecological Analysis and Synthesis for supporting Brad McRae and Interactive Supercomputing and the University of California, Santa Barbara for supporting Viral Shah while they collaborated on the project.
+We also wish to thank the Washington Program of The Nature Conservancy and the National Center for Ecological Analysis and Synthesis for supporting Brad McRae and the University of California, Santa Barbara for supporting Viral Shah while they collaborated on the project.